Does Afterpay Build Credit? Understanding Buy Now, Pay Later

 Does Afterpay build credit?

 Using Afterpay won’t help you build credit, because the company doesn’t report any payments you make to the three major credit bureaus.
-Fortunately, Afterpay won’t hurt your credit, either.
+Fortunately, Afterpay won’t directly hurt your credit, either.

 Does Afterpay check your credit history?